kapoormanu/currency-exchange-george/README.md

     - [ ] 1.
 A header and
     - [ ] 2.
 A search bar at the top.
 - [ ] When the user is scrolling the page, the header scrolls off the page, but the search bar sticks to the top and stays there.
+- [x] The page has:
+    - [x] 1.
+A header and
+    - [x] 2.
+A search bar at the top.
 - [ ] Below the header and the search bar appears a list of all currencies.
+- [ ] When the user is scrolling the page, the header scrolls off the page, but the search bar sticks to the top and stays there.
 - [ ] Each currency list item contains:
     1. Flag of the country
     1. Name of the country
     1. Currency of the country
     1. Exchange rate of that currency

 - [ ] The currencies are searchable.
-The list updates according to the search results.
+The list updates according to the value in search bar.
 - [ ] The search term is also present in the URL hash, enabling deep linking to be used later.

 ## Enhanced Specifications